-The FORECAST.LINEAR function is categorized under Statistical functions.
+The FORECAST.LINEAR Function is categorized under Excel Statistical functions.
 It will calculate or predict a future value using linear regression.

 =FORECAST.LINEAR(x, known_y’s, known_x’s)